Nonparametric and Regularized Dynamical Wasserstein Barycenters for Sequential Observations

 \section{Conclusions and Future Work}

-In this work, we build upon the DWB model for time-series in \cite{cheng_dynamical_2021} by highlighting the uniqueness in learning a DWB model through demonstrating the inverse-scaling relationship between the model's pure state and latent state parameters and by discussing the challenges of estimating the data distribution of a dynamically evolving time series.
-We then propose a regularization framework that imposes temporal smoothness on the latent state while taking into account the impact of constraining one model parameter on the other through the inverse-scaling relationship.
-Finally, we show how to move beyond the over-restrictive Gaussianity assumption of \cite{cheng_dynamical_2021} by using a discrete approximation to the pure state quantile function results in a least-square problem that approximates the DWB objective function in Eq.~\eqref{eq:Loss}.
+In this work, we build upon the DWB model in \cite{cheng_dynamical_2021}.
+We present and discuss the inverse scaling relationship which captures the lack of uniqueness in the DWB model.
+We also consider the challenges of estimating the data distribution of a dynamically evolving time series.
+We then propose a temporal smoothness regularization framework to simultaneously address both of these challenges.
+Finally, we move beyond the Gaussian assumption of \cite{cheng_dynamical_2021} by using a discrete approximation to the pure state quantile function which results in a least-square ``data-fit'' term in the DWB objective function.
 Using simulated data, we demonstrate how the two proposed regularization terms work together to achieve the desired smoothness in the time evolution of the latent state as well as the impact of window size on the accuracy of the learned model.